Morse theory and moduli spaces of self-avoiding polygonal linkages: Algorithms

 \section{Algorithms}

-This section is dedicated to algorithms for the Carpenter's Rule Problem and the Configuration (Linkage) Refolding Problem.
+This section is devoted to developing algorithms for the Carpenter's Rule Problem and the Linkage (Configuration) Refolding Problem.
 It is noteworthy that both problems hold significant importance in practical fields, particularly in computer graphics~\cite{Hopcroft-1985,Alt-2003} and robotic-arm folding mechanisms~\cite{Farber-2008}.
-Over recent decades, remarkable progress have been made in tackling these challenges.
-Seminal contributions include the works of Connelly, Demaine and Rote~\cite{Connelly-2003}, Streinu~\cite{Streinu-2005}, Cantarella, Demaine, Iben and O'Brien~\cite{Cantarella-2004}, Iben, O'Brien, and Demaine~\cite{Demaine-2009}, alongside numerous other studies.
+Over recent decades, remarkable progress has been made in addressing these challenges.
+Seminal contributions include the works of Connelly, Demaine and Rote~\cite{Connelly-2003}, Streinu~\cite{Streinu-2005}, Cantarella, Demaine, Iben and O'Brien~\cite{Cantarella-2004}, Iben, O'Brien and Demaine~\cite{Demaine-2009}, and many others.